oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/dsp_control/README.md

 # DSP Control

-This FPGA tutorial demonstrates how to set the implementation preference for certain math operations (addition, subtraction, and multiplication by a constant) between hardened DSP blocks and soft logic.
+This FPGA tutorial demonstrates how to set the implementation preference for certain math operations (addition, subtraction, and multiplication) between hardened DSP blocks and soft logic.

 | Optimized for                     | Description
 |:---                                 |:---